Kernel Module Management Application

 Building and Loading Kernel Modules

-Create Kernel Module file
+Create Kernel Module Images

 FROM docker.io/starlingx/kmm-builder:stx.12.0-v1.0.0 as builder